 The Superintendent/President shall establish administrative procedures that ensure that students, faculty, and staff who are victims of sexual and other assaults receive appropriate information and treatment, and that educational information about preventing sexual violence is provided and publicized as required by law.

-The District’s Procedures for Discrimination and Harassment complaints are available in the office of Human Resources and online at www.mpc.edu/aboutmpc/campus-resources/human-resources.
+The District’s Procedures for Discrimination and Harassment complaints are available in Administrative Procedure 3435.

 For additional information, visit our Title IX webpage by typing “Title IX” in the college’s search engine.
-To report any alleged violations, contact Kayla Valentine, email@example.com or by phone at (831) 646-3038 or contact the Human Resources Office in the Administration Building.
+To report any alleged violations, contact the Human Resources Office in the Administration Building or email firstname.lastname@example.org.